-An introduction to computer networks from an end-user perspective.
-Provides experience using a local area network operating system and the Internet to examine the networked environment, models, protocols, and standards, LAN topologies, and emerging technologies.
+(3 lec hrs/wk)3 credits An introduction to computer networks from an end-user perspective.
+Provides experience using a local area network operating system and the Internet to examthe networked environment, ine models, protocols, and standards, LAN topologies, and emerging technologies.